kjolley/BIGSdb_documentation/dbase_setup.rst

   * Optional string to place between field prefix value and field value if the prefixes attribute is defined.

+* sort

+  * Sets if optlist should be sorted.
+Allowed values are 'yes' and 'no'.
+    Default is 'no'.

 * suffix

   * Optional string that is displayed after value in isolate information page